How to build a wooden shed base

-You can either order pressure-treated, rot-resistant timber cut to the lengths you require from your local timber merchant - or save time with a purpose-built kit.
-For a small shed, 4 x 2 inches should be a sufficient width and depth of timber - but check with your supplier.
+You can either order pressure-treated, or rot-resistant timber cut to the lengths you require from your local timber merchant – or save time with a purpose-built kit.
+For a small shed, 4 x 2 inch timber should be sufficient – but check with your shed supplier.

 Give some thought to the optimum spot for your shed.
 A wooden base may be less permanent than a concrete one, but it would still be a hassle to move it later.
-Think about natural light, access (can you get all the way around your shed, playhouse or summerhouse to treat the wood or paint it?), and availability of services such as wi-fi or power.
+Think about natural light, access (can you get all the way around your shed, playhouse or summerhouse to treat or paint the wood?) and availability of services such as wi-fi or power.

 Once you’ve found the ideal location, make sure the ground is level.

 Build the shed base itself elsewhere if needs be.
 Choose anywhere that’s large and flat enough to build it comfortably, such as an area of lawn.
 But check you’ll be able to move the completed frame into position later.
 Remember, your finished frame will be heavy, so don’t give yourself too far to carry it, and get a friend to help.

 Step 3: Lay out all the components